 Two weeks ago Sunday, T flooded the bathroom while taking a bath.
-We didn't freak out or think there was a problem until Tuesday evening when it happened again and we realized that the water wasn't draining properly.
-Chris opened the clean out cap in the front bushes and out came all the bathwater.
+I didn't freak out or think there was a problem until Tuesday evening when it happened again and I realized that the water wasn't draining properly.
+We opened the clean out cap in the front bushes and out came all the bathwater.
 Great news - the clog was not in the house!
 Wednesday I called the plumbers who agreed to come on Thursday, in spite of the fact that they were swamped by broken pipe calls from the Polar Vortex.

 Thursday the plumber spent an hour snaking the wastewater line.
 He said the problem was out at the street, not in the yard, so I called the city.
 They sent a couple guys over with a special truck.
 They snaked the pipe, and checked out the yard and declared they had found the problem.
 They spray painted the yard, told me it was in space that was our responsibility, and left.
 Friday the plumbers promised to come back to dig but it rained all day.
 Monday they came and dug a deep trench.